Sudan internet cuts complicate civil disobedience campaign against coup | Law-Order

 Sudan internet cuts complicate civil disobedience campaign against coup

-Sudanese pro-democracy groups launched two days of civil disobedience and strikes on Sunday in protest against last month's military coup, though participation appeared to be limited by interruptions to internet and phone connections.
+Sudanese pro-democracy groups on Sunday launched two days of civil disobedience and strikes in protest against last month's military coup, although participation appeared to be limited by interruptions to internet and phone connections.
 In a sign of the potential for the coup to unravel efforts to end decades of internal conflict, armed rebel factions that signed a peace deal last year rejected the coup and called for the ending of a state of emergency.

-Sudanese pro-democracy groups launched two days of civil disobedience and strikes on Sunday in protest against last month's military coup, though participation appeared to be limited by interruptions to internet and phone connections.
+Sudanese pro-democracy groups on Sunday launched two days of civil disobedience and strikes in protest against last month's military coup, although participation appeared to be limited by interruptions to internet and phone connections.

+General Abdel Fattah al-Burhan's moves "came to correct the course of the people's revolution, and preserve the security and stability of the country," said General Mohamed Hamdan Dagalo, known as Hemedti, Burhan's deputy on the now-dissolved Sovereign Council.
+Local resistance committees and the Sudanese Professionals Association (SPA), which led demonstrations in an uprising that toppled long-serving autocrat Omar al-Bashir in 2019, are organising a campaign of protests and barricades to try to reverse the military takeover.

-People were out on Sunday on the streets in the centre of the capital, Khartoum, though there was less traffic than usual, residents said.
-A teachers' union said security forces used tear gas at the education ministry building for Khartoum State to break up a sit-in staged to oppose any handover to military appointees.
+People were out on the streets on Sunday in the centre of the capital, Khartoum, although there was less traffic than usual, residents said.
+A teachers union said security forces used tear gas at the Education Ministry building for Khartoum State to break up a sit-in staged to oppose any handover to military appointees.
 Some 87 people were arrested, it said.

-In several areas in Eastern Khartoum, across the river in the Ombada area of Omdurman, police also used tear gas to break up protests, eyewitnesses said.
+In several areas in eastern Khartoum, across the river in the Ombada area of Omdurman, police also used tear gas to break up protests, witnesses said.
 On one major Khartoum street, security forces in civilian clothing were seen alongside police, they said.
-There were protests too in the cities of Medani, Nyala, and Atbara, where hundreds protested the re-appointment of Bashir loyalists in local government, eyewitnesses said.
+There were protests too in the cities of Medani, Nyala and Atbara, where hundreds protested the reappointment of Bashir loyalists in local government, witnesses said.

-"A number of people did not know about the call for civil disobedience because of the internet cut," said one resident in central Khartoum who asked not to be identified.
+"A number of people did not know about the call for civil disobedience because of the internet cut," said one resident of central Khartoum, who asked not to be identified.
 Internet services have been almost completely disrupted since the Oct.
 25 coup, and phone coverage remains patchy.
-Though daily life came to a near standstill after the takeover, shops, roads, and some banks have since reopened.
+Daily life came to a near standstill after the takeover, but shops, roads and some banks have since reopened.

 The coup halted a power-sharing arrangement between the military and civilians that had been agreed after Bashir's overthrow and was meant to lead to democratic elections by late 2023.
 Top civilians including several ministers were detained, and Prime Minister Abdalla Hamdok was placed under house arrest.

-Since then, mediation efforts involving the United Nations have sought the release of detainees and a return to power sharing, but sources from the ousted government say those efforts have stalled.
+Mediation efforts involving the United Nations have sought the release of detainees and a return to power sharing, but sources from the ousted government say those efforts have stalled.
 Since Bashir was toppled, Sudan had been emerging from decades of isolation and internal wars.
-A peace agreement signed last year with rebel groups was intended to bring several of those long-running conflicts to an end.
+A peace agreement signed last year with rebel groups was intended to end several of those long-running conflicts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)